happygrass520/OpenGL-Animation/README.md

 # OpenGL-Animation
 Animation of an insect-like model.
-Can play a full walking animation, in addition to rotating it around the y and x-axis and rotating some select joints.
+Can play a full walking animation, in addition to rotating it around the y, z, and x-axis and rotating some select joints.

 # Important
 You must have proper OpenGL software to compile and run.
 Additionally, freeglut.dll (created upon compilation) must be copied to localDisc/SysWoW64.